tnrdd/chat-room/README.md

 # chatroom

-Small app where an user can pick a nickname, join the room and start chatting away.
+Small app where an user can pick a nickname, join the room and start chatting right away with other connected users.

 ## Install
 ```